Simon Gillham: Career

+In 2007, he became Executive Vice-President - Communications Vivendi, as well as Chairman of Vivendi Village.

-Through Vivendi Village, Simon Gillham is behind the development of a range of regional festivals particularly in France, such as the Brive Festival, Les Déferlantes Sud de France and Garorock.
+Through Vivendi Village, Simon Gillham was behind the development of a range of regional festivals particularly in France, such as the Brive Festival, Les Déferlantes Sud de France and Garorock.

 In 2010, Simon Gillham was appointed Officer of the British Empire by Queen Elizabeth II.

 He was appointed to the Vivendi Management Board in November 2015.

 Rugby

 In 2007, he was appointed CEO of CA Brive Corrèze Limousin by then club owner, Daniel Derichebourg.
 In 2009, he acquired the club “with some friends”.
 In November 2016, Simon Gillham replaced Jean-Jacques Bertrand as club Chairman.
-CA Brive Corrèze Limousin currently competes in the French elite division, Top 14.
+CA Brive Corrèze Limousin.
+He was succeeded by Thierry Blandinières in 2024.